 Add Hands to Your Raising List in Middle Position

+From middle position you should play a similar tight game.
 You still don't want to get locked up in any battles out of position with marginal hands.
 Of course you'll still be raising your premium hands for value.

+You can also add hands like AJo, AJs and KQs to your raising list.
 You can start opening up your game a little bit more by limping pocket pairs and good suited connectors, but you don't want to to put yourself in situations where you're playing large pots with marginal hands.

 Add Hands to Your Limping List in Late Position